Skip to main content

 Growth Hormone Peptide Therapy

 Beyond traditional hormone replacement, targeted peptide therapies offer another avenue for optimizing physiological function, particularly for active adults and athletes seeking anti-aging benefits, muscle gain, fat loss, and improved sleep.
-These peptides work by stimulating the body’s natural production of (GH) and insulin-like growth factor 1 (IGF-1), rather than directly introducing exogenous GH.
+These peptides work by stimulating the body’s natural production of growth hormone (GH) and insulin-like growth factor 1 (IGF-1), rather than directly introducing exogenous GH.

 Key peptides in this category include ∞